Call Me Every Day: Background and release

 Brown and WizKid had previously collaborated on two songs: the 2016 remix of the song "Shabba", also featuring R&B singer Trey Songz and rapper French Montana, and the single "African Bad Gyal", contained in WizKid's 2017 album Sounds from the Other Side.
 In November 2021, Brown made an appearance on Wizkid's "Made in Lagos tour", performing his song "Go Crazy" in London, marking his first performance in the UK in 11 years, following the revocation of his ban from entering the country implemented in 2010.
 In June 2022, during an interview with radio host Big Boy, Brown said that he and WizKid share a longtime friendship relationship outside of music, and that they previously did various studio sessions together where he felt like they ended up doing "fun songs", but with "Call Me Every Day" he accomplished his desire of making a "real record" with the Nigerian artist.

 On June 10, 2022, Brown posted a snippet of "Call Me Every Day" on his Instagram account, in a video showing him and his dancing crew executing a choreography for the song, using moves created by Jamaican dancehall dancers.
 The track was released seven days later as the album's official third single.

 Composition

 "Call Me Every Day" is a mid-tempo Afrobeats song.
 The singers trade their vocals on the song's verses and choruses, with Brown starting his first part singing “Girl, I love you, plus I’ll never make you minus / If I let you smoke, is you gon’ lose my lighter? / If you paranoid, then I’ma spend the night”.
 According to Rap-Up magazine, the song's instrumental is characterized by Afrobeats rhythm and a saxophone outro.

+Music video

+The music video for the song, directed by Child, was released on August 24, 2022 through Brown's YouTube channel.

 Critical reception

 The song received critical praise with several music journalists hailing the production.
 HotNewHipHop praised the track's musicality, writing that the single offers Wizkid's "smooth" soundscape.
 Rap-Up defined "Call Me Every Day" as an "infectious" and "groovy" track.
 HipHop-N-More commended the song's "solid production".
+Carl Lamarre of Billboard highlighted the track as a standout on Breezy.